SCC-IIITDM/Reverse-Engineering-Challenge/MATLAB/README.md

 2. For q2 and q3 defenition of the functions are given instatiate them to your main file and run.

+## This is defenition of the function you must use to access the functions

 function y = q2(x)
 % Input:  x (row or column vector)
 % Output: y (same size as x)